empa-scientific-it/openbis/docs/software-developer-documentation/apis/java-javascript-v3-api.md

         new FastDownloader(downloadSession).downloadTo(destinationFolder);

-    The files are stored in the destination folder in &lt;data set code&gt;/&lt;relative file path as in the data store on openBIS&gt;.
+    The files are stored in the destination folder in <data set code>/<relative file path as in the data store on openBIS>.

 Here is a complete example: